kragen/derctuo/markdown/desiccant-climate-control.md

 [4]: https://en.wikipedia.org/wiki/Compressed_air_energy_storage#Isothermal

-Doing this on a small scale is difficult, because doing it the normal way requires access to some kind of "heat absorbing and releasing structure" connected to a huge heat reservoir, such as a lake or the ocean, to keep its temperature change minimal.
+Doing this on a small scale is difficult, because doing it the normal way requires access to some kind of “heat absorbing and releasing structure” connected to a huge heat reservoir, such as a lake or the ocean, to keep its temperature change minimal.
 But phase-change and thermochemical energy-storage systems have the possibility of absorbing and later releasing massive amounts of heat without changing